 - Long Lower Wick: Suggests liquidity below the candle and absorption of buy orders, reflecting strong buyer entry at that price level.

 These areas are often identified as price targets in liquidity-based strategies.
+In the table below, we compare a long upper shadow and a long lower shadow:

 Key Points About Candlestick Wicks in ICT